jnsmalm/pixi3d/README.md

 ## API
 The API documentation is available at https://api.pixi3d.org

+## Changelog
+All notable changes to this project will be documented in the [changelog](CHANGELOG.md)

 ## Development
 For developing new features or fixing bugs, use *serve/src/index.js* with `npm run serve`.